 You’ve decided it’s time to start your own business.
 Good for you!
 But should you quit your job first and then start the business or run your business on the side first?

-There are a number of considerations to think about before you start any business, one of which is how you will make ends meet while building your clientele.
-It doesn’t matter what kind of business you are starting, there is always an initial start-up phase where you will be scrounging for every penny as you develop your track record.
+You need to consider a variety of things before you start any business, one of which is how you’ll make ends meet while building your clientele.
+It doesn’t matter what kind of business you’re starting; there’s always an initial startup phase where you’ll be scrounging for every penny as you develop your track record.
 This aspect of running a business is not unique among service or product businesses.

-Unless you are independently wealthy, there is a good chance that you are working because you have to.
-In that case, it would be foolhardy to quit your job until you are sure you have another source of income to replace your weekly paycheck and any job-related benefits like healthcare.
+Unless you’re independently wealthy, there’s a good chance that you’re working because you have to.
+In that case, it would be foolhardy to quit your job until you’re sure you have another source of income to replace your weekly paycheck and any job-related benefits, such as healthcare.
 However, there may be certain circumstances under which you should quit your job before kicking off your business.

-Consider these 5 factors before making that decision:
+Consider these five factors before making that decision:

-Do you have enough savings to fund the business and live on?
+Do you have savings to fund the business and live on?

 RELATED: Business Startup Cost Calculator